 2.0 BENEFICIAL USES

-Essential to this plan is a designation of beneficial uses for the Reservation waters that are to be protected.
+Designation of beneficial uses for Reservation waters is an essential element of this plan.
 Table 2.1 identifies beneficial uses for major water bodies on the Reservation.
 Equal protection will be afforded to existing, potential and historical uses of the Reservation waters.
-The Tribe adopted the WQCP in July of 1997; the WQCP standards and criteria have been adopted as a Tribal ordinance.
+The WQCP standards and criteria have been adopted as a Tribal ordinance.
 Further, the beneficial uses of any specifically identified water body apply to all tributaries above the beneficial use area.

 Virtually all activities for both consumptive and non-consumptive uses of the Reservation waters center on satisfaction of domestic, aquatic, industrial, irrigation, recreational and cultural needs.
-Additional quantities of water are expected to be required for all consumptive and non-consumptive uses over the next several years.
-Specifically, there has been a marked increase over the last several years in concern over some of the non-consumptive uses that water can serve, notably the growing importance given to the habitat for anadromous fish, principally Chinook salmon, Coho salmon and Steelhead trout.
+Additional quantities of water are expected to be required for all consumptive and non-consumptive uses over the next several years, including habitat for anadromous fish, principally Chinook salmon, Coho salmon and Steelhead trout.
 More interest is also being shown in the benefit of water-orientated recreational activities.
 Other non-consumptive beneficial uses of growing concern include cultural uses, wildlife habitat, esthetics, wild rivers, and special Native American fisheries.